-Coping with depression can feel like a struggle.
+Coping with depression can feel overwhelming.
 Depression is most commonly known for feelings of sadness, but it can also bring on other symptoms that can interfere with your moods, physical well-being, and relationships.
 That’s why it is critical that people with depression seek support.

 While there are many ways to treat depression, some choose to take antidepressants.
 Wellbutrin SR and Wellbutrin XL are examples of prescription medications that treat symptoms of depression.
 Almost 25 million Americans use Wellbutrin to improve their mood and energy.